Songonge/Activities/docs/GoalSetting.md

-# Title: Building a Life Plan Through Goal Setting
+# Building a Life Plan Through Goal Setting

 ## Be Able To
 This document provides some guidelines on how to set meaningful goals.
 By reading this document, you will be able to: